abdulsmapara/mattermost-plugin-issue-resolver/README.md

 #### Note :
 1. The plugin logs important events at appropriate log levels.
 1. The plugin is tested on [Mattermost Server version 5.19.0](https://github.com/mattermost/mattermost-server/releases/tag/v5.19.0)

+## Development

+This plugin contains only the server.

+Use `make` to check the style, test and build distributions of the plugin that you can upload to a Mattermost server.

+On the the server, change `EnableUploads` in the `PLugin Settings` to `true` in the file `config/config.json`

+Headover to `System Console` and upload the tar.gz file created in `dist/` directory to the plugins section.
+For help on how to install a custom plugin, please refer [installing custom plugin docs](https://docs.mattermost.com/administration/plugins.html#custom-plugins).

+Enable the plugin in the section `Installed Plugins` on the same page.

 ## Hackathon [Mattermost Bot Hackfest](https://www.hackerearth.com/challenges/hackathon/mattermost-bot-hackfest/)